ton-community/ton-docs/docs/participate/nodes/run-node.md

 To use your full node as an endpoint, skip everything about the validator function.
 There is no need to send coins to your wallet.

-To become a validator, send Toncoins to your wallet.
+To become a validator, send Toncoin to your wallet.

 **mytonctrl** automatically joins validation from the next election round.